 6. Between 1942 and 1944, more than 1,100 young women volunteered for an experimental program to known as the Women Airforce Service Pilots, WASP for short.
 WASP members flew nearly every type of military aircraft to test overhauled planes, ferry aircraft cross-country from factories to military bases, transport cargo, and tow targets for live anti-aircraft gun tests.

-7. Cabin pressurization was invented during WWII, and the B-29 was the first military aircraft equipped with a pressurized cabin system for high-altitude operations.
+7. Cabin pressurization was invented during WWII, and the B-29 was the first Allied-produced bomber equipped with a pressurized cabin system for high-altitude operations.
 Without this innovative technology, today’s pilots wouldn’t be able to fly much above 15,000 feet.